Merge BMP Files using Java REST API

 Code to Merge BMP Files Using Java

-Refer to our tutorial on Merging DOCM Files using the Java REST API, which explains how to combine multiple macro-enabled Word documents into a single structured output.
+For further insight, explore our tutorial on Merging DOCM Files using the Java REST API, which walks you through combining multiple macro‑enabled Word documents into a single, well‑structured output.